-Our partner has business relationships with numerous vendors of the stations, so, as a first step, we had decided to focus exclusively on the power Level 2 BTC stations.
-We made this decision due to the popularity of this vendor and the fact that information was covered the best for ML needs in the database.
-However, we still faced some major data labeling issues, which are common for all projects of this kind:
+Our partner has business relationships with numerous vendors of the stations, so, as a first step, we decided to focus exclusively on the power Level 2 BTC stations.
+We made this decision due to the popularity of this vendor and the fact that the information was covered best for ML needs in the database.
+However, we still faced some major data labeling issues, which are common for projects of this kind:

-Some stations had mismatching identifiers
+Some stations had mismatched identifiers

 In some cases, it was hard to distinguish between real sessions and fake or test ones

-Charging session status was flagged as "Invalid" in variety of situations, rather than having a particular status for each particular situation - because of that it was sometimes hard to distinguish what had really caused a charging session failure
+Charging session status was flagged as "Invalid" in a variety of situations, rather than having a particular status for each particular situation - because of that it was sometimes hard to distinguish what had really caused a charging session failure

 If the power value was less than a certain number, the car was marked as fully charged